christyheaton/christyheaton.github.io/_posts/2023-11-01-30-day-map-challenge-2023.markdown

 ### Day 30: "My favorite.."

 Taking it full circle showing cities with "cat" in the name using a Bonne projection with a retro-future theme.
+Its heart-shaped representing my love for maps and cats!

 ![Day30](/assets/images/blog/map_challenge_2023/Day30_MyFavorite.png)